sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ```
 ### Configure SODA hotpot install variables:

+### Multi-Cloud installation in HA Mode.

+To install SODA Multi-Cloud in HA mode please refer to the [Multi-Cloud HA installation guide](multicloud-ha-installation-using-ansible.md)

 #### Set HOST_IP environment variable

 The `HOST_IP` environment variable has to be set to your local machine IP address